-According to Swiss law, an asylum application can be lodged at a federal asylum centre, an open border crossing or a border control point at an international airport in Switzerland.
-An application can be lodged only at the Swiss border or on Swiss territory, since the Swiss Parliament has decided to abolish the possibility to lodge asylum applications at Swiss representations abroad from 29 September 2012 onwards.
-Any statement from a person indicating that he or she is seeking protection in Switzerland from persecution elsewhere is considered as an application for asylum.
+According to Swiss law, an asylum application can be lodged at a federal asylum centre with processing facilities, an open border crossing or a border control point at an international airport in Switzerland.
+An application can be lodged only at the Swiss border or on Swiss territory.
+Any statement from a person indicating that they are seeking protection in Switzerland from persecution elsewhere is considered as an application for asylum.
 If the asylum application is made in front of an authority, which is not responsible, the person must be referred to the authority responsible in bona fides.

-In general, foreign nationals without a valid permit of stay in Switzerland lodge an asylum application in one of the six federal asylum centres run by the SEM.
-If a person requests asylum at the border or following detention for illegal entry in the vicinity of the border or within Switzerland, the competent authorities shall normally assign him or her to a federal asylum centre.
-The competent authority establishes his or her personal data, informs the closest federal asylum centre and issues a transit permit.
+In general, foreign nationals without a valid permit of stay in Switzerland need to lodge an asylum application in one of the six federal asylum centres with processing facilities run by the SEM.
+If a person requests asylum at the border or following detention for illegal entry in the vicinity of the border or within Switzerland, the competent authorities shall normally assign them to a federal asylum centre.
+The competent authority establishes their personal data, informs the closest federal asylum centre and issues a transit permit.
 The person has to present him or herself at that centre during the following working day.

-If a person is in prison, it is also the cantonal authority (from the canton that has ordered the detention or the execution of a sentence) that accepts the asylum application (the same procedure applies to status S applicants).
+If a person is in detention (criminal or administrative), it is also the cantonal authority (from the canton that has ordered the detention or the execution of a sentence) that accepts the asylum application (the same procedure applies to status S applicants).
 The cantonal authority establishes the personal data of the concerned person, takes pictures, confiscates the travel and identity papers and takes the fingerprints if necessary.
 The cantonal authority then informs the SEM about the asylum application.
-In case the applicant is released, he or she is issued an N permit by the cantonal authority.
-In the context of the re-structure of the asylum system in March 2019,it was not clear whether detained asylum seekers would have access to legal assistance.
-The SEM assumed that this was not the case, since the persons concerned do not reside in a federal asylum centre.
-However, the Federal Administrative Court ruled in a recent judgment of November 2019 that the fact that the person concerned had lodged her asylum application while in detention does not dispense the competent authority of its duty to duly investigate the application in accordance with the law in force, in particular to ensure the right to free legal advice and representation.
+In case the applicant is released, they are issued an N permit by the cantonal authority.
+In 2022, the SEM has decided that the granting of free legal protection should also apply to persons who file an asylum application from detention, thus changing its long-term practice.
+Beforehand, the Federal Administrative Court had already clarified in several judgments (no leading case decision) that the fact that the person concerned had lodged her asylum application while in detention does not dispense the competent authority of its duty to duly investigate the application in accordance with the law in force, in particular to ensure the right to free legal advice and representation.
 Accordingly, the SEM considers asylum applications from detention as an independent procedure, whereby the rules and deadlines of the accelerated asylum procedure (Art.
 102f para 1 AsylA) do not apply.
 In analogy to the extended procedure, in the view of the SEM this task should fall within the scope of the legal advice centres of the canton that ordered the detention.
 In November 2022, the SEM sent the mandate holders contract supplements to sign.
 These are supposed to be applicable from 1st January 2023 and include in particular the financial compensation as well as the scope of the services covered (counselling and representation in connection with the Dublin, asylum and readmission procedures).

-If an application is lodged at a border control point at an international airport, the competent cantonal authority establishes the personal data of the concerned person and takes a picture, as well as the fingerprints in order to check possible matches in the automatic fingerprint identification system (AFIS) or Eurodac.
+If an application is lodged at a border control point at an international airport, the competent cantonal authority establishes the personal data of the concerned person and takes a picture, as well as fingerprints in order to check possible matches in the automatic fingerprint identification system (AFIS) or Eurodac.
 The SEM is immediately informed about the application.
 The applicant will be channelled through the airport procedure (see section on Border Procedure), which also provides access to free counselling and legal representation.
 In practice, this procedure is only applied at the airport of Geneva, in Zurich, the persons are sent to the federal asylum centre of Zurich after a short security check.

-By virtue of the Dublin Association Agreement that came into force on 1 March 2008, Switzerland applies the Dublin Regulation.
+By virtue of the Dublin Association Agreement, Switzerland applies the Dublin III Regulation.
 Therefore, the SEM has to examine whether Switzerland (or another state) is competent for examining an application (see section on Dublin).
-It is therefore not possible anymore to refuse entry to asylum applicants or return them directly to neighbouring states without registering them and examining their application (at least) formally.

 According to the Asylum Act, asylum seekers are obliged to cooperate in the establishment of the facts during the asylum procedure (duty to cooperate).
 Asylum applicants who fail to cooperate without valid reason or who fail to make themselves available to the authorities for more than 20 days lose their right to have the asylum procedure continued.
 This rule also applies to persons who fail to make themselves available to the asylum authorities for more than five days in a federal centre without a valid reason.
-The applications are cancelled without a formal decision and the persons concerned cannot file a new application within three years – except it this would amount to a violation of the Refugee Convention being reserved.
-This provision seems to be problematic with regard to access to the asylum procedure, as well as to the right to an effective remedy.
-There is not much experience in practice and the explanation in the manual of the SEM is not conducive.
+The applications are cancelled without a formal decision and the persons concerned cannot file a new application within three years – except if this would amount to a violation of the Refugee Convention.
+This provision is problematic with regard to access to the asylum procedure, as well as to the right to an effective remedy.
 So far, the Federal Administrative Court has not clarified whether there is a right to an appeal against the decision to cancel the application in these cases.
 However, in practice, according to the knowledge of the Swiss Refugee Council, usually asylum seekers who reappear within a few months are reintegrated in the procedure.

 Article 18 AsylA.